xavier-orcutt/FlatironCleaner/README.md

 ## Contact

-I welcome contributions and feedback.
-Email me at: xavierorcutt@gmail.com
+Contributions and feedback are welcome.
+Contact: xavierorcutt@gmail.com